GET HARD RESULTS. Start here

 Raw garlic has been shown to have prebiotic effects, meaning it can help promote the growth of beneficial gut bacteria.
 This can lead to improved digestion and absorption of nutrients, as well as a reduced risk of digestive disorders such as inflammatory bowel disease.

-That said, some people also find that garlic may cause upset stomach and other digestive issues, so consume it in moderation if you’re worried about garlic indigestion.
+That said, garlic can cause an upset stomach and other digestive issues in some people, so consume it in moderation if you’re worried about garlic indigestion.

 Raw garlic is certainly one option for men who are open to new and inventive ways to address common sexual health issues.
 But we really can’t give it our full recommendation because, frankly, there are just so many other options out there.